-- Measurements of oyster reef and population conditions (including larval production, Spawning Stock Assessment, shell budgets) are defined and quantifiable, with target and threshold levels identified. - Ecosystem services and ecological health indicators are defined and measurable, with identified target and threshold levels. - Policies and programs are established and implemented that provide the means to return a significant portion of the harvested oyster shell back to the GPBS for substrate needed for larval recruitment to enhance population productivity. - Restoration and management plans for the GPBS consider changes in management and future environmental conditions, such as freshwater flow (quantity, timing, hydrodynamics), water quality (e.g., salinity and temperature), sea level, and habitat change. - Impacts and activities from future climate scenarios affecting the health and restoration of the GPBS ecosystem are considered and addressed to minimize negative effects to the GPBS ecosystem - Reliable oyster larval production occurs in the estuary on an annual basis - Abundant oyster settlement substrate exists across the estuarine salinity gradient, where appropriate for oyster growth and survival - Spawning stock biomass has increased across the salinity gradient appropriate for oyster growth and survival
+- 8. Climate-ready considerations are incorporated into restoration and management plans for the GPBS to consider changes in management and future environmental conditions, such as freshwater flow (quantity, timing, hydrodynamics), water quality (e.g., salinity and temperature), sea level, and habitat change. - 9.
+Impacts and activities from future climate scenarios affecting the health and restoration of the GPBS ecosystem are considered and addressed to minimize negative effects to the GPBS ecosystem